Equivalence class of Emergent Single Weyl fermion lattice models in 3 dimensions: gapless superconductors and superfluids versus chiral fermions: Introduction

 1) Breaking the charge $U(1)$ symmetry is one of the \textit{sufficient conditions} needed to evade the fermion no-go theorem.
 It can naturally lead to a single Weyl cone in topological matter.
 Although the original Nielsen-Ninomiya no-go theorem itself does not seem to indicate explicitly a lattice model needs to further have a non-on site symmetry, the more general arguments of t'Hooft anomalies \cite{tHooft1976,Adler1969,Bell1969} applied to emergent single Weyl cones do naturally imply the UV completion of the single-Weyl-cone low energy physics in a lattice model has to be a non-on-site symmetry.
 Studies in Ref.\cite{Fidkowski23} further suggest non-compactness.
 Whether breaking the charge $U(1)$ symmetry is also one of necessary conditions remains to be further investigated.
 At the time of writing, we believe that seems to be likely to be true as we are not aware of other explicit 3d lattice chiral fermion models where the charge $U(1)$ symmetry is unbroken.

 It is worth mentioning that in $(1+1)D$ a Chiral fermion lattice model can be constructed (via a gapless spinless fermion) with charge $U_V(1)$ symmetry unbroken\cite{Chatterjee_2025}.
 In addition, the $U_A(1)$ is either non-compact or if compact, has an anomaly with $U_A(1)$ that is fundamentally non-abelian, i.e. is defined by an Onsager Algebra\cite{Chatterjee_2025,Fendley19}.
+(See also recent attempts in $(3+1)D$ lattices\cite{Catterall25}.)
 Here we will focus exclusively on single Weyl fermion in 3d lattice models.

 2) There is an intimate connection between our discussions on gapless superfluids or superconductors and emergent single Weyl cones there, and the recent 3d lattice model construction of chiral fermions.
 In all known studies, the charge $U(1)$ symmetry has to be broken spontaneously, either explicitly as in the discussions of gapless superfluids or in a more delicate way as in the lattice fermion construction.